omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === XSWT Tips and Tricks

 *How can I make a checkbox or radio button? `<checkbox>` and `<radio>` are not recognized in my XSWT files!*

 They are called `<button x:style="CHECK">` and `<button x:style="RADIO">` in SWT.

-*My text fields, combo boxes etc look strange, what do I do wrong?*
+*My text fields, combo boxes, etc. look strange, what do I do wrong?*

 You usually want to add the `BORDER` option, like this: `<text x:style="BORDER">`

-*How to make a long label wrap nicely?*
+*How can I make a long label wrap nicely?*

 Specifying x:style="WRAP" is necessary, but not enough.
 It is also needed that the label widget expands and fills the space horizontally:

       <label text="Some long text...." x:style="WRAP">
           <layoutData x:class="GridData" horizontalAlignment="FILL"
              grabExcessHorizontalSpace="true"/>
       </label>

-*How to set the focus?*
+*How can I set the initial focus?*

 Add `<setFocus/>` to the XML body of the desired widget.

-*How to make widgets conditional on some previous input?*
+*How can I make the presence of some widget conditional to some previous input?*

 You can use `<#if>` and other FreeMarker directives in XSWT files.
 These files undergo template processing each time the corresponding page appears.

-*How to carry forward data from a previous page to the next?*
+*How can I carry forward data from a previous page to the next?*

 Use FreeMarker variables (`${varName}`) in the page.